UsmanMaqbool/why-so-deep/docs/REPRODUCTION.md

 * To run the main file, open MATLAB and run `run main_wsd.m`.

 #### Training MAQBOOL Layer
-MAQBOOL PDL layer is Trained using TOKYOTM dataset.
+MAQBOOL PDL layer is trained using TOKYOTM dataset.
 First 250 test samples are taken.

-If you didn't download/use from our project page, it will start train and create a model based on first 250 samples of TOKYOTM datasets.
+If you didn't download/use from our project page, it will start train and create a model based on first 250 samples of TOKYOTM dataset.

 #### Testing on different datasets